 Issued but not yet effective

-NSW public sector entities are not permitted to early adopt new Australian Accounting Standards (AAS), unless Treasury determines otherwise.
-The following new AAS have not been applied and are not yet effective:
+NSW public sector entities are not permitted to early adopt new Australian Accounting Standards unless Treasury determines otherwise.
+The following new or revised Australian Accounting Standard has not been applied and is not yet effective.